32 C

 She said the devotees come after arduous travelling in this riverine remotest district of South 24 Parganas and stay one or two nights after having ritual.

-She said her government has been asking the Centre for long erection of a bridge on Muri Ganga to ease the travelling to the Kapil Muni Ashram but nothing was materialized so far.
+The West Bengal government has been asking the Centre for a long time to build a bridge on Muri Ganga to make it easier for pilgrims to travel to the Kapil Muni Ashram, but so far, nothing has been done.

 She said her government has sanctioned Rs 1,500 crore for a bridge connecting Sagar Island and this could be completed in three years time.